 - A body conscious or too tight dress makes you look like trying too hard.
 A midlife tummy doesn’t need attention.
 Period.

-- Wearing heels that you cannot walk in will make you look old, ridiculous, helpless, and not attractive.
+- Wearing heels that you cannot walk in will make you look old, ridiculous, helpless, and not attractive at all.

 - Not making one of your best features the statement.
 You would look like not trying at all.

 - Over-bling.
 Jewelry should highlight, but not compete with your features.
 A short necklace can highlight your collar bones.
 So sexy!

 - Not having a cover-up when wearing a cocktail dress.
 Goose bumps are nor sexy, nor attractive.
 Who wants to feel ice cold feet when cuddling?

-- Wearing the OOTD shown in the first photo of this post when temperatures are above the freezing point.
+- Wearing the outfit shown in the first photo of this post when temperatures are above the freezing point.
 Only when it is really, really cold, the red turtleneck will be seen as dressing with the vibe.
-It’s cold outside!
+Babe, it’s cold outside!